Authorization Code Flow

-If the resource owner grants the access, Space issues an authorization code and delivers it to the client by adding the following parameters to the query component of the redirection URI using the
+If the resource owner grants the access, Space issues an authorization code and delivers it to the application by adding the following parameters to the query component of the redirection URI using the

 Example: Space redirects the browser by sending the following HTTP response: